Adam Armstrong (footballer)

+Armstrong is a product of the Newcastle United academy and made his professional debut for the club in March 2014.
+He had loan spells with Coventry City, Barnsley, Bolton Wanderers and Blackburn Rovers before joining Rovers permanently in 2018.
+Armstrong moved to Southampton in August 2021 and spent the latter part of the 2024–25 season on loan at West Bromwich Albion.
+He has represented his country at youth levels.

 Club career

 Newcastle United

 A lifelong Newcastle fan, Armstrong joined the club at the age of nine and progressed through the ranks, scoring five times in his first five Professional Development League matches.

 Armstrong was named among Newcastle's substitutes for the first time on 28 January 2014 for a Premier League game against Norwich City, remaining unused in the goalless draw at Carrow Road.
 On 15 March, Armstrong made his debut as an 86th-minute substitute for Luuk de Jong in a league defeat to Fulham, making him the second youngest player to play for Newcastle in the Premier League after Kazenga LuaLua.

 On 24 September 2014, Armstrong started his first game for Newcastle in a League Cup third round match against Crystal Palace.
 Newcastle won the match 3–2 in extra time with Armstrong providing assists for two of Newcastle's goals.
 Armstrong received his first Premier League start on 26 December in a 3–1 loss to Manchester United at Old Trafford.